BartvdWaerden/bartvanderwaerden/src/pages/about/index.md

 tag: "About"
 ---

 an award-winning Dutch front-end developer & UX designer living in Rotterdam, the Netherlands.
-By day I sculpt online magic with the awesome Rodesk Tribe.
+By day I sculpt online magic at Bynder.
 And by night I like to wander around in the ever evolving landscapes of front-end development.

-I’ve been designing for the last 8 years and got into developing about 5 years ago.
+I’ve been designing for the last 8 years and got into developing about 6 years ago.
 I tend to spend the most of my time working with CSS, HTML and Javascript and feel quite comfortable using it.

 This website is like a digital playground to me.
 A place where I can explore new things and share them in a way I wished they where explained to me.
 I learn from the community and love to share what I have learned back.